notable/notable/README.md

 - **Proper editor**: Notable doesn't use any WYSIWYG editor, you just write some Markdown and it gets rendered as GitHub-flavored Markdown.
 The built-in editor is [CodeMirror](https://codemirror.net), this means you get things like multi-cursor by default.
 If you need more advanced editing features with a single shortcut you can open the current note in your default Markdown editor.

-- **Indefinitely nestable tags**: Pretty much all the other note-taking apps differenciate between notebooks, tags and templates.
+- **Indefinitely nestable tags**: Pretty much all the other note-taking apps differentiate between notebooks, tags and templates.
 IMHO this unnecessarily complicates things.
 In Notable you can have root tags (`foo`), indefinitely nestable tags (`foo/bar`, `foo/.../qux`) and it still supports notebooks and templates, they are just special tags with a different icon (`Notebooks/foo`, `Templates/foo/bar`).

 Upon first instantiation some tutorial notes will be added to the app, check out those for more in-depth details.